chamarakl-research/CDN_antifingerprinting/README.md

 15. ```sudo systemctl restart openvpn@client tor```
 16. ```proxychains mullvad-browser --detach --new-tab https://www.google.com```

-### 11. Test the anti fingerprinting framework (Upto point 12)
+### 11. Test the anti fingerprinting framework in each of Your PCs
-    1. It seems there are three methods of doing fingerprinting
+1. THREE APPROACHES of DEVICE/WEBSITE FINGERPRINTING
-      1. use ip address + device/browser detatils (random fingerprint)
+    1. IP ADDRESS + DEVICE/BROWSER DETAILS (random fingerprint)
-         1. https://www.thumbmarkjs.com/resources/demo => refresh the webpage in anti fingerprinting framework
+         1. **Refresh the webpage to see random fingerprint** *https://www.thumbmarkjs.com/resources/demo*
-      2. device/browser details only (random fingerprint)
+      2. DEVICE/BROWSER DETAILS (random fingerprint)
-         1. https://priyangsubanerjee.github.io/device-fingerprinting/ => refresh the webpage in anti fingerprinting framework
+         1. **Refresh the webpage to see random fingerprint** *https://priyangsubanerjee.github.io/device-fingerprinting/* =
-      3. selected device/browser details to show that anti fingerprinting framework is not working (fingerprint which doesn't change accross different PC systems)
-         1. https://fingerprintjs.github.io/fingerprintjs/ => refresh the webpage in anti fingerprinting framework and will show same fingerprint
-         2. Compare fingerprint in two anti fingerprinting frameworks and will show still same fingerprint
+      3. selected DEVICE/BROWSER DETAILS
+         1. **Get fingerprint from all your PCs and the fingerprint will be same ** *https://fingerprintjs.github.io/fingerprintjs/*
-         3. It seems anti fingerprinting framework is irritating some, HA HA HA
+         2. It seems anti fingerprinting framework is irritating some, HA HA HA
-         4. In my opinion ip address must be used for device/browser fingerprinting

 A. To enable windows update you must bypass the CDN antifingerprinting server.
 This done by adding the following ip addresses in the proxy exception list in "internet options"
     1. *.windowsupdate.com; *.microsoft.com; *.windows.com